 Till the feast of St. Simon and St. Jude.”

 How does your family celebrate the Feast of St. Michael and the Archangels?

-For recipes and reflections on the Christian Year, check out Feast!
+For recipes to celebrate Michaelmas and other feast days and reflections on the Christian Year, check out Feast!
 Real Food, Reflections, and Simple Living for the Christian Year.